Triads in the United Kingdom: Wo Shing Wo

 The Wo Shing Wo is considered by authorities to be the largest Triad operating in Britain.
 Although largely based in Manchester, Birmingham, Glasgow and London, it also has affiliated groups in Bristol, Newcastle, Stoke-on-Trent and Cardiff.

-In the 90s, Wong Kwun-seng (the chairman), Kenny Ng Siu-hong (the deputy) and Andrew Lam Ngai-kan (the captain), were believed to lead hundreds of Wo Shing Wo members in the London area.
+In the 90s, Wong Kwun-seng (the chairman), Kenny Ng Siu-hong (the deputy) and Andrew Lam Ngai-kan (the captain), were believed to lead hundreds of Wo Shing Wo members in the London area, whilst Georgie Pi (the leader) & Alan Chan (the second in command) led the Manchester branch but were confronted for their triad activities by Roger Cook during a 1993 edition of The Cook Report entitled "Meet the Triads".

 Although members are recruited in the traditional manner, they also include prominent businessmen who either ally with the organisation for their own protection or as full associate participants in their criminal activities.
 Although they abide by the territorial urban districts of other Triad organisations, often centred around a Chinese cultural club or martial arts associations, they have been involved in extortion activities over areas as far afield as Truro and Great Yarmouth.